wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 [#s](#setting-up-semantic-kernel).
 You can find the full source code for this sample in the [GitHub repository][SK_TEMPLATE_SAMPLE].

+You can pass in values for the variables in the template by providing a `KernelArguments` object.
-The `KernelArguments` object is a special type of dictionary used to pass arguments to a kernel function.
-In this case we're passing a single argument, the dish variable, to the prompt template.
+This object is a special type of dictionary that stores both values for use in the template and a set of hyperparameters used when executing the prompt.

 We haven't specified any hyperparameters with the prompt, but you can add those as part of the arguments for the prompt.
 You can modify the call to `InvokePromptAsync` to